labjack/I2C-AppNotes/UD_Driver/Barometric_Pressure-BMP180/matlab/README.md

 ## Getting Started:
+1. Clone, Fork, or [download](https://github.com/labjack/I2C-AppNotes/archive/master.zip) and extract the I2C-AppNotes git repository.
-1. Add the I2C-AppNotes root directory to your path using matlabs [pathtool](http://www.mathworks.com/help/matlab/ref/pathtool.html).
+2. Add the I2C-AppNotes folder (and subfolders) directory to your path using matlabs [pathtool](http://www.mathworks.com/help/matlab/ref/pathtool.html).
 In MATLAB's command window type:
   ```matlab
   pathtool
   ```

-2. Configure what device is going to be opened:
+3. Configure what device is going to be opened:

   ```matlab
   % Open the first found LabJack U3.